-To make this andhra style gutti vankaya, tender or young brinjals that do not have seeds are best suitable.
-I made this with 8 medium sized brinjals weighing about 400 grams, the stuffing was just enough for these, there was nothing left.
-Any excess left over stuffing can be just added to the pan towards the end and sauteed for 2 to 3 mins.
+The recipe also makes the stuffing just enough for 8 eggplants.
+Any excess left over stuffing can be just added to the pan towards the end and sautéed for 2 to 3 mins.

 1. Dry roast ¼ cup peanuts on a low to medium flame until they begin to smell good.